 If a child’s usual healthcare providers don’t feel comfortable diagnosing ASD within a certain age range, they may be able to refer parents to experts in the field, who may have more experience with diagnosing ASD.
 They may also put certain children on “watch and wait” lists, to keep a close eye on as they develop.

 No diagnosis?
 (Maybe) No problem

 Diagnoses are useful not for themselves, but because they can help young children get access to therapies and services that can help them deal with trouble.
-If a young child is showing potential signs of ASD, but there aren’t specific medications, therapies, or services that she needs yet, not having a diagnosis won’t necessarily be a problem for her.
+If a young child is showing potential signs of ASD, but there aren’t specific medications, therapies, or services that they need yet, not having a diagnosis won’t necessarily be a problem for them.

 Early Intervention services can offer therapies and other services to young children who show signs of delays, even if they haven’t been formally diagnosed yet.
 They offer services based on whether the EI evaluation shows delays that EI can help with.

-Sometimes an ASD diagnosis won’t happen until the skills and behaviors a child has trouble with are asked of her in her day to day life, which is part of why many young children aren’t diagnosed with ASD until they start school.
+Sometimes an ASD diagnosis won’t happen until the skills and behaviors a child has trouble with are asked of them in their day to day life, which is part of why many young children aren’t diagnosed with ASD until they start school.
 This makes sense, because therapies and interventions for symptoms of ASD are called for as they’re needed – children with social or communication delays, or who are having trouble connecting with their parents or caregivers, may be diagnosed, or may qualify for intervention, earlier than children with other types of symptoms.